wanghaisheng/responsive-landing-page-starter/content/blog/en/scrub-up-cleaning-your-php-application-with-phpstan.md

 ### Compiled languages, your preemptive bug-squasher

-One of the great advantages of using a compiled language such as [Java](java.com) or [NET](https://dotnet.microsoft.com/) is that compile-time will completely fail if your code isn't [typesafe](https://en.wikipedia.org/wiki/Type_safety), enforcing standards (though this is easy for me to say as it's not 2am, on my 10th coffee of the night).
+One of the great advantages of using a compiled language such as [Java](java.com) or [NET](https://dotnet.microsoft.com/) is that compile-time will completely fail if your code isn't [typesafe](https://en.wikipedia.org/wiki/Type_safety), enforcing standards (though this is easy for me to say as it's not 2 am, on my 10th coffee of the night).
 With [PHP](https://www.php.net/) being an interpreted language, we don't have the same luxury.

 ### Interpreted as compiled: CI + tooling